pcotret/c-notes/notes/embedded/simulide.md

 ## Mac port of SimulIDE

+Could not get the internal code editor working.
 Just a few things to be aware of:

 ![mac](./../../img/simulide-img8.png)